What is coronavirus and what can care providers do to keep their service users and staff safe?

 What is coronavirus?

 The World Health Organisation defines coronaviruses as a family of viruses that cause infectious illness ranging from very mild to very severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 COVID-19 is a new strain which originated in China at the end of 2019.
-It has since spread to other countries, initiating a global public health emergency.
+It has since spread worldwide, initiating a global pandemic public health emergency.

 How does coronavirus spread?